jaerisman/phase-1-project/README.md

-# Phase 1 Project - Colorado's Ten Tallest Peaks
+# Colorado's Ten Tallest Peaks

 Colorado's Ten Tallest Peaks is a web application that displays information about Colorado's tallest peaks.
 It has the following interactive features: